Medically reviewed by Drugs.com. Last updated on Jun 2, 2020.

 Tablet, effervescent (Binosto): Dissolve effervescent tablet in 120 mL of room temperature plain water (not mineral water or flavored water); wait ≥5 minutes after effervescence stops, then stir for 10 seconds and administer.

-Administer first thing in the morning and ≥30 minutes before the first food, beverage (except plain water), or other medication(s) of the day.
+Oral: Administer first thing in the morning and ≥30 minutes before the first food, beverage (except plain water), or other medication(s) of the day.
 Do not take with mineral water or with other beverages.
-Patients should be instructed to stay upright (not to lie down) for at least 30 minutes and until after first food of the day (to reduce esophageal irritation).
+Patients should be instructed to stay upright (not to lie down) for ≥30 minutes and until after first food of the day (to reduce esophageal irritation).

-Oral solution: Administer oral solution, followed with at least 2 oz of plain water.
+Oral solution: Administer oral solution, followed with ≥2 oz of plain water.

 Tablet (Fosamax): Must be taken with 6 to 8 oz of plain water.
 The tablet should be swallowed whole; do not chew or suck.

-Tablet, effervescent (Binosto): Dissolve one tablet in 4 oz of room temperature plain water only; once effervescence stops, wait ≥5 minutes and stir the solution for ~10 seconds and then drink.
+Tablet, effervescent (Binosto): Do not swallow, chew, or allow undissolved tablet to dissolve in mouth.
+Dissolve one tablet in 4 oz of room temperature plain water only; once effervescence stops, wait ≥5 minutes and stir the solution for ~10 seconds and then drink.

 Oral solution: Store at 25°C (77°F), excursions permitted to 15°C to 30°C (59°F to 86°F).
 Do not freeze.